rdsea/sys4bigml/tutorials/MLServing/README.md

 - What is the role of observability for Elastic ML serving?
 Can you setup an observability system for this ML serving example?
 - How do we know the current model is outdated then when we should update the serving model or deploy the new one?
 - Should we deploy multiple models for one service (e.g: different requests might be served by different models)?
+- What would happen if any service container is down? how to backup and recover?

 ## Issues you may encounter during the tutorial